lifeitech/lifeitech.github.io/_tabs/notes.md

 ## Some Discussions of Set Theory

-In this article, we discuss some elementary facts about set theory.
+In this article,  we give a quick introduction to set theory.
 Section 1 contains a review of algebra of sets, functions, and power sets.
 Section 2 discusses Russell’s paradox, following which we mention the axiom of specification in ZFC set theory.
 Sections 3 is on countability and uncountability of sets.
 There we prove basic properties of countable sets, and then give a discussion of the Continuum Hypothesis.

 {% include pdf-block.html abbr="set"
                           filename="set-theory.pdf"